 The main scenic spots in Yunnan are: Stone Forest, Old Town of Lijiang, Lugu Lake, Cangshan Erhai, Three Parallel Rivers, Shangri-La, Yulong Snow Mountain, Xishuangbanna, Tengchong Geothermal Volcano, Zhaotong Western Grand Canyon Hot Spring Ecological Park, Longyun Former Residence, and Dali Three Towers.

-Yunnan’s World Heritage Sites include: Old Town of Lijiang (UNESCO World Cultural Heritage, 1997); Three Parallel Rivers (UNESCO World Natural Heritage, 2003); Naxi Dongba Ancient Documents (UNESCO World Heritage, 2005); Shilin (UNESCO World Natural Heritage, 2008); Chengjiang Fossil Land (UNESCO World Natural Heritage, 2012)
+Yunnan’s World Heritage Sites include: Yunnan Yuanyang Terraced Fields (UNESCO World Natural Heritage, 2013); Old Town of Lijiang (UNESCO World Cultural Heritage, 1997); Three Parallel Rivers (UNESCO World Natural Heritage, 2003); Naxi Dongba Ancient Documents (UNESCO World Heritage, 2005); Shilin (UNESCO World Natural Heritage, 2008); Chengjiang Fossil Land (UNESCO World Natural Heritage, 2012)

-The rape blossoms in Luoping are in full bloom, and the peach blossoms in southeastern Yunnan are also in bloom, you can fell spring everywhere.
+The cole flowers in Luoping are in full bloom, and the peach blossoms in southeastern Yunnan are also in bloom, you can feel spring everywhere.

-The Erhai Lake in autumn has a unique view, and the large ginkgo trees in Tengchong also make people linger.
+The Erhai Lake in autumn has a unique view, and the large ginkgo trees in Tengchong also make tourists excited.

 First: Eggs sold in bundles